davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-design-experiments.md

 - [When (if ever) is a frequentist approach substantively better than a Bayesian? - Cross Validated](https://stats.stackexchange.com/questions/194035/when-if-ever-is-a-frequentist-approach-substantively-better-than-a-bayesian)

+# TODO-sscb: Should you fork the content of SSC?

+It would make coming back to the material later easier (fix errors).
+That'd make your own answers on the topic much cleaner.

+Would the authors want to put the source of the book up on GitLab or GitHub so that others can suggest edits to the source rather than in a Google Doc?
+You're also not sure if you're forking an old version of the content.

+You could get the same effect by simply copying and pasting any updates they make into your own build of the pdf.
+You really only need to copy and paste seven or so files.

 # TODO-cycl: How is cyclomatic complexity measured?

 Should you set a limit on this in pylint?
 Right now you ignore all those errors, mostly because you